MariaDB/server/.github/pull_request_template.md

 ## Description
 TODO: fill description here

+## Release Notes
+TODO: What should the release notes say about this change?
+Include any changed system variables, status variables or behaviour.
+Optionally list any https://mariadb.com/kb/ pages that need changing.

 ## How can this PR be tested?

 TODO: modify the automated test suite to verify that the PR causes MariaDB to behave as intended.